QuentinRa/blog.quentinra.dev/programming-languages/others/encoding/index.md

 The output is a set of $r_i$.
 You may have to convert them.
 For instance, $15$ will be converted to $F$.
 The final value is the concatenation of every $r_i$ **in the reverse order** (from the last to the first).

-➡️ There are other techniques such as
+➡️ There are other techniques.
 </div><div>

 **Example** 🔥